flyntwp/flynt/docs/getting-started/component-assets.md

 window.customElements.define('flynt-post-slider', PostSlider, {extends: 'div'})
 ```

 This is our basic recommended Javascript Custom Element starting template.
+It is written in ES2015, and will be compiled to ES5 using [Babel](https://babeljs.io/).

 <p class="source-note">Before continuing we strongly recommended reading <a href="https://developers.google.com/web/fundamentals/getting-started/primers/customelements">Google's Getting Started Primer for Custom Elements</a>.
 However, we will build upon this template in the coming sections.</p>

+If you are not comfortable with Custom Elements or ES2015, we do not force you to adopt this for your Javascript (only strongly recommend it).
+At a basic level, the component `script.js` file will always be copied into the matching `dist` folder.
+You are free to write the Javascript within it as you wish.

 ## 6.3 Adding and Registering Dependencies
-In order to turn our images into a real slider, we'll use Yarn to add [Slick Carousel](http://kenwheeler.github.io/slick/) to our component.
+In order to turn our images into a real slider, we'll use [Yarn](https://yarnpkg.com) to add [Slick Carousel](http://kenwheeler.github.io/slick/) to our component.

-In your terminal, in the theme root folder, run this command to install Slick:
+In the theme root folder, open your terminal and run this command to install Slick:

 ```
 yarn add slick-carousel -D